 Bo and his manager, Phil Landwehr, listened to them and liked what they heard.
 Landwehr also became their manager, and, in the late summer of 1957, he landed a recording deal for them with Columbia Records' Okeh subsidiary.

-On September 25, 1957 the Marquees journeyed to New York City, where they recorded five sides at the CBS Building on Broadway.
+On September 25, 1957 the Marquees journeyed to New York City, where they recorded four sides at the CBS Building on Broadway.
 Two of these were as the Marquees: "Wyatt Earp" and "Hey Little School Girl," both led by Reese Palmer ("I wrote them and I sang them").
 They were backed up by the Bo Diddley band (Diddley's maracas player, Jerome Green, is quite prominent on "Hey Little School Girl").
 They also backed up for Billy Stewart on "Billy's Heartaches" and "Baby, You're My Only Love."

 After the session, Okeh decided that it didn't like the way Bo Diddley's band sounded on "Wyatt Earp."
 So on November 12, the Marquees returned to re-record the song using a studio band; this is the cut that was released.